-In the year the Company has adopted IFRS 9 which requires financial instruments to be classified based on the business model (assessment of whether the intention is to hold to maturity) and nature of the instrument ('do the cashflows of the instrument comprise solely of payments of principal and interest? ("SPPI")).
-Both LBG's and the Shared appreciation mortgages ('SAMs') structures' business plan is to hold these financial instruments to maturity however due to the nature of Shared Appreciation Mortgages the related cashflows consist of principal, interest, and the proportionate shared of the property's appreciation and as a result the SPPI test is failed.
+In the year the company has adopted IFRS 9 which requires financial instruments to be classified based on the business model (assessment of whether the intention is to hold to maturity) and nature of the instrument ('do the cashflows of the instrument comprise solely of payments of principal and interest?' ("SPPI")).
+Both LBG's and the Shared Appreciation Mortgages ('SAMs') structures' business plan is to hold these financial instruments to maturity however due to the nature of Shared Appreciation Mortgages the related cashflows consist of principal, interest, and the proportionate shared of the property's appreciation and as a result the SPPI test is failed.

 As a result of this the mortgage portfolio and shared appreciation rights receivable (previous recognised separately under IAS39) are now categorised as Financial assets held at fair value through profit of loss ("Financial assets FVTPL").
-Likewise the loans and borrowings and shared appreciation rights payable (previously recognised separately under IAS 39) are now recognised together as Financial liabilities designated at fair value through profit or loss ("Financial liabilities FVTPL").
+Likewise the loans and borrowings and shared appreciation rights payable (previously recognised separately under IAS 39) are now recognised together as Financial liabilities designated at fair value through profit or toss ("Financial liabilities FVTPI")

-In accordance with the transition requirements of IFRS 9, comparative information for 2017 has not been restated and transitional adjustments have been accounted for through retained earnings as detailed in note 16.
+In accordance with the transition requirements of IFRS 9, comparative information for 2017 has not been restated and transitional adjustments have been accounted for through retained earnings as detailed in note 17.

-The Company is reliant on funding provided by Bank of Scotland plc (BOS) which is a subsidiary of Lloyds Banking Group plc (LBG).
-Lloyds Bank plc has provided letters of support dated 19 February 2019 stating that in its capacity as the indirect parent of BOS, it will continue to provide access to adequate liquidity and capital resources for the foreseeable future and, accordingly, the directors of the Company are satisfied that the financial statements have been prepared on a going concern basis.
-The Company's reserves are sufficient to cover the loss in the current year and for the foreseeable future.
+The Company is reliant on funding provided by BOS which is a subsidiary of LBG.
+LBG has provided letters of support dated 19 February 2019 stating that in its capacity as the indirect parent of BOS, it will continue to provide access to adequate liquidity and capital resources for the foreseeable future and, accordingly, the directors of the Company are satisfied that the financial statements have been prepared on a going concern basis.